-When you and I write as much as we do, we need the best reference books on writing, grammar, punctuation, definition, and usage.
-I recommend the following five because I’ve used them nearly every day for the past 40 years:
+Besides giving them the best writing software on the market, give them the best references on writing, grammar, punctuation, definition, and usage.
+Buy them cheap at a used bookstore, or find them online.
+I recommend the following five because I’ve used them all nearly every day for the past 40 years:

 Roget’s Thesaurus of Words and Phrases – at gunpoint, the last book I would give up.
 Published in 1852; I am certain Mark Twain used it to find lightning among the lightning bugs.
-I have a classic, vintage version from 1941 ($2.95 in a used-book store).
-I have literally (I mean literally) worn off the book jacket, and the spine has ripped almost to the bottom.
+I now have a classic, vintage version from 1941 ($2.95 in a used-book store).
+I literally (I mean literally) wore off the book jacket of my original copy, and the hardcover spine ripped almost to the bottom.

 Webster’s New Dictionary of Synonyms – another of my reference books with the cover ripped from the binding.
-If I find "fabrication" in Roget’s, I often need to distinguish it in Webster's; do I really mean “fiction,” “figment,” or “fable?”
+If I find "fabrication" in Roget’s, I often need to distinguish it in Webster's; do I really mean “fiction” or “figment” or “fable?”
 I need to know the nuance.